Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Surfshark’s VPN app for macOS.

 The second issue was noticeably slower connection times on some servers compared to PIA.
-For example, connecting to servers in Germany consistently took over five seconds.
+For example, connecting to German servers on mobile consistently took over five seconds.

 Unlike every free VPN we’ve tested, such as Proton VPN and TunnelBear, CyberGhost’s 24-hour free trial easily bypassed ESPN+ and NHL.TV’s geo-restrictions on PC and Mac.